With Kavanaugh on court, White House readies new crackdown on migrants

 President Donald Trump teased the plan in vague terms in a speech from the White House last week, vowing to block any immigrants caught crossing the border between designated ports of entry, even if they made a claim for asylum.

-The two officials said the administration is expected to publish the details of that plan in the federal register by the end of the day Thursday, with a signed proclamation by the president by Friday morning.
+The administration published the rule Thursday, with a signed proclamation by the president by Friday morning.
 It is expected to place all future illegal border crossers — those arrested between ports of entry — into detention with expedited deportation, regardless of whether they make an asylum claim.

 Previous executive actions on immigration, including the Trump administration's defense of the travel ban and its opposition to the Obama administration's Deferred Action for Childhood Arrivals program (DACA,) have landed in federal court.
 The travel ban was ultimately upheld by the Supreme Court and DACA is making its way there.